 The Weather Forecast of Dreams

 Top tip: Be on the lookout for key indicators of misty mornings, and you will elevate your chances of capturing dream landscape photographs.
-Look for low wind speeds (less than 5km/h), high relative humidity (95% and above), and a dew point that matches the air temperature (e.g. dew point 7 degrees, air temperature near or at 7 degrees).
+Low wind speeds (less than 5km/h), high relative humidity (95% and above), and a dew point that matches the air temperature (e.g. dew point 7 degrees, air temperature near or at 7 degrees) are the foundations for mist and temperature inversions.

 Loughrigg Fell’s Famous 360-Degree Views

-I’m no stranger to the iconic and breathtaking views offered from the summit of Loughrigg Fell.
-In terms of physical effort to views, Loughrigg Fell is off the scale.
-For such a small fell, Loughrigg has arguably the best vantage point in the entire Lake District.
-From the summit, you are presented with sweeping views over Grasmere, Rydal Water, Windermere in the distance, Elterwater, and last but by no means least, Great Langdale.
-So you can see why it’s the perfect location to make the most of a promising weather forecast.
+I’m no stranger to the iconic and breathtaking views from the summit of Loughrigg Fell.
+In terms of physical effort to reach the summit versus summit views, Loughrigg Fell is off the scale.
+For such a small fell, Loughrigg offers arguably the best vantage point in the entire Lake District.
+From the summit, you are greeted by sweeping views over Grasmere, Rydal Water, Windermere, Elterwater, and last but by no means least, Great Langdale.
+It’s easy to see why it’s the perfect location to make the most of a promising weather forecast.

 Longing for success, choosing a long lens over a wide-angle lens

-That said, having photographed Loughrigg Fell’s classical compositions countless times in the past, I wanted to walk away with something more unique.
+Having photographed Loughrigg Fell’s classical compositions countless times, I wanted to walk away with something more unique.
 I therefore decided to abandon the wide-angle lens and instead favour a longer focal length.
-Canon’s EF 100-400mm mk2, paired with my Canon R5, was my setup of choice, offering plenty of opportunity for creative freedom.
+Canon’s EF 100-400mm f/4.5-5.6L IS II USM, paired with my Canon R5, was my setup of choice, offering plenty of scope for creative freedom.
 It’s easy to fall into the trap of filling a wide-angle frame with autumn elements, just because the colours look spectacular.
 With a long lens, you are almost forced to think more methodically about your composition and what you want to include due to the more compressed framing.

 “Dreams of Loughrigg Fell” – my first image of the morning

 For a long time, I had envisioned a specific shot from Loughrigg Fell featuring a quintessential Lake District home surrounded by the most beautiful trees for as far as the eye can see.
-The problem was that it was a delicate composition, and it required near-perfect conditions to make it work.
-This autumn, I came very close to realising the dream, with a breathtaking display of autumnal colour delicately subdued by a blanket of mist.
+The problem was that it was a delicate composition – one that required near-perfect conditions to make it work.
+This autumn, I came very close to realising the dream, with a breathtaking display of autumnal colour delicately complemented by a blanket of mist.

 As the horizon began to glow with the telltale signs of sunrise, I lined up a composition.
-Light was still low, but the pre-sunrise glow now extended well into the clouds and was being reflected beautifully against the mist below.
-I set my lens to 240mm and dialled in the settings of f/11 with a 5-second exposure at ISO 400, slightly underexposing to account for the increasing highlights of the mist.
+Light was still low, but a distinct pink hue extended into the clouds above the horizon and was being reflected beautifully against the mist below.
+I set my focal length to 240mm and dialled in camera settings of f/11 with a 5-second exposure at ISO 400, slightly underexposing to account for the increasing highlights of the mist.
 Here’s the result of the first image of the morning, not a bad start at all!

 A refined composition to capture the “Autumn Dream”

 As the morning progressed, I was teased by the most beautiful sunrise.
-Unfortunately, it fizzled out moments before light was able to hit my scene.
+Unfortunately, it fizzled out moments before light reached my scene.
 Once again, I was scuppered by high clouds.
 The mist, however, was now beginning to ebb and flow throughout the landscape.
-My dream composition was looking better and better, and that’s when I seized the opportunity to capture a tighter crop of the previous composition.
-Working closer to 400mm this time around, I chose to make the house a more obvious focal point with the wooden shed in the foreground.
-I carefully selected a nice framing of both mist and autumnal trees and fired off my second shot of the morning.
+My dream composition was looking better and better, and that’s when I seized the opportunity to capture a tighter crop of the previous capture.
+Working closer to 400mm, I chose to make the house a more obvious focal point with the wooden shed in the foreground.
+I carefully selected a balanced framing of both mist and autumnal trees and fired off my second shot of the morning.

-The above is quite possibly one of my all-time favourite autumnal scenes I’ve photographed to date.
+The resulting photograph was quite possibly one of my all-time favourite autumnal scenes I’ve captured to date.
 I love the delicacy of the mist, beautifully complemented by the autumn colour palette.
 It truly is an example of a scene where the more you look, the more you notice.
-The camera settings for this image were as follows: F/11, 1/5, ISO 400.
-Generally, I try to avoid human elements in my photography; however, this scene is very much an exception.
+The camera settings for this image were: f/11, 1/5, ISO 400.
+Typically, I try to avoid human elements in my photography; however, this scene is very much an exception and a beautiful one at that.
 If I ever win the lottery, you know where you’ll find me.

 Happy with the shots I had captured, I decided to move to the other side of Loughrigg Fell, which offers spectacular views over Grasmere and Rydal Water.
 From experience, this side of the mountain is less photographed, and you’re more likely to capture something a little more unique.

-With that said, here is the third shot of the morning, titled “Rydal’s Beauty”.
-If you look closely, you might notice an unintended feature perched on the rock towards the right side of the frame.
-A lone seagull.
+With that said, here is the third shot of the morning, titled “The Heron Island Big Reveal”.
+If you look closely, you might notice an unintended feature perched on the rock towards the right side of the frame – a lone seagull.
 Needless to say, I was one happy landscape photographer after capturing this scene.

-You can’t visit Loughrigg Fell without featuring the Langdale Pikes
+No trip to Loughrigg Fell is complete without photographing the Langdale Pikes

 For the final shot of the morning, I had to give in to tradition.
 The Langdale Pikes are an iconic focal point from Loughrigg Fell, and for good reason.
 The Pikes are such a dominant feature, instantly recognisable from every angle.
 On this particular morning, they were unquestionably beautiful.
 The mist that had moved across from Rydal Water to Grasmere had begun to drift across towards Great Langdale.
 High clouds had all but blocked the sun, yet somehow I struck gold.
-A small gap in the clouds behind me had opened up, bathing the Langdales and Crinkle Crags in glorious golden light.
+A small opening in the clouds behind me allowed glorious golden light to flood the landscape, bathing the Langdales and Crinkle Crags in the process.

-Within seconds of the light hitting, I had whipped out my camera and lined up a composition to capture the surreal moment.
-I decided to maintain a tight crop to the Langdale Pikes to ensure that they remained the dominant subject.
-For the foreground, I chose to include a selection of autumnal trees extending above the beautiful mist engulfing the valley.
+Within seconds of the light hitting, I had whipped out my camera and lined up a hand-held composition to capture the surreal moment.
+I decided to keep a tight crop to the Langdale Pikes to ensure that they remained the dominant subject.
+For the foreground, I chose to include a selection of autumnal trees extending above the blanket of mist engulfing the valley.
 I hope you like the final shot of the morning.

 A couple that didn’t make the cut